Student Complaint Procedure

-If dissatisfied with response or solution, follow the steps below:
+Students with concerns should follow the steps below:

-- Level 2: Contact the Campus Executive Director.
-If dissatisfied with the response or solution, go to the next level.
+- Level 4: Contact the Campus Executive Director if unresolved with the response or satisfactory resolution from level 3.

-- Level 3: Contact the College Student Experience Manager.
-If dissatisfied with the response or solution, go to the next level.
+- Level 5: Contact the College Student Experience Manager at ACCFeedback@americancareercollege.edu if unresolved with the response or satisfactory resolution from level 4.

 - Student name

-- The office or individual the grievance is against
+- The department or individual the complaint is lodged against.

-- List the policy or procedure or norm that was allegedly violated
+- List the policy or procedure or standard that was allegedly violated.

-- Why you believe the action or behavior is an alleged violation (description of the specific action or behavior that occurred)
+- Why is the action or behavior an alleged violation (description of the specific action or behavior that occurred).

 - Be thorough.
-Please remember that the grievance documentation stating your position and desired outcome is a key component used to evaluate the situation, along with feedback from witness(es) or persons with direct knowledge, deans, faculty and administration.
-This letter may be your only opportunity to communicate the situation and your desired resolution.
+Please remember that the complaint documentation stating your position and desired outcome is a key component used to evaluate the situation, along with feedback from witness(es) or person(s) with direct knowledge, Program Directors, faculty, and administration.

-- Include any and all supporting documentation that you feel will help clearly state and support your position.
-A well written letter is best supported by examples or attestations from other students, faculty or staff when applicable.
+- Include any and all supporting documentation that will help clearly state and support your position.